-Funding is requested from the General Fund to support a one-time capital purchase and installation of three automated pay stations to modernize parking fee collection in three General Fund-supported regional parks (Lewisville, Vancouver Lake and Frenchman's Bar).
+Authorization is requested to recognize additional parking fee revenue and execute with that revenue a one-time capital purchase and installation of three automated pay stations to modernize parking fee collection in three General Fund-supported regional parks (Lewisville, Vancouver Lake and Frenchman's Bar).
 Automated pay stations will enhance customer satisfaction by allowing the use of credit cards and phone based payments as alternatives to paying with cash only.
 Pass sales will take less time to process which will reduce time waiting in line to pay.
 Public safety will also be improved by reducing lines that can often times back up into street traffic or Highway traffic.